+Table 1

+MAXIMUM DAYS PAST DUE AND MINIMUM PROVISIONS FOR EACH LOAN RATING

 Rating Days Past Due Minimum Provision

 AA

-A 0.5%
+А 0.5%

 В 15 to 30 1%

-\mathbf{C} 31 to 60 3%
+С 31 to 60 3%

 D 61 to 90 10%

-${ m E}$ 91 to 120 30%
+Е 91 to 120 30%

-\mathbf{F} 121 to 150 50%
+F 121 to 150 50%

 G 151 to 180 70%

 Н more than 180 100%

-To test the hypothesis that the probability of forbearance is also influenced by this regulatory rule, we create a dummy variable "has performing" for each non-accrual loan.
-It is set to one if the firm has at least one other loan that is performing during the first six months that the referring loan appears in the dataset or zero otherwise.
+To test the hypothesis that the probability of forbearance is also influenced by this regulatory rule, we create the dummy variable "has performing" for each non-accrual loan.
+It is set to one if the firm has at least one other performing loan during the first six months that the referring loan appears in the dataset or zero if otherwise.
 We choose the six months period because, as discussed earlier, more than 90% of forbearances happen within this number of periods after the loan becomes non-accrual.

 Approximately 55% of non-accrual loans have this variable set to one (meaning that more than half of the loans that become non-accrual are to firms that also have a performing loan with the same bank).
-Among the loans to firms that have other performing loans, 8.2% are forborne, while 9.5% of loans to firms that do not have other performing loans are forborne.
+Among the loans to firms that have other performing loans, 8.2% are forborne, compared to 9.5% of loans to firms that do not have other performing loans are forborne.

 This result is apparently inconsistent with the hypothesis that banks forbear loans to avoid increasing loan loss provisions.
-Once again, this result may be driven by the fact that the loan value is larger for the group of loans without other performing loans (average of 51 thousand BRL) than for the other group (average of 32 thousand BRL).
+Once again, this result may be driven by how the loan value is larger for the group of loans without other performing loans (average of 51 thousand BRL) than for the other group (average of 32 thousand BRL).
 We further explore this hypothesis in our regression analysis.

-The remainder of the variables described in this section are used as control variables in our regressions.
+The remaining variables described in this section are used as control variables in our regressions.